 The first year: Fall semester: is classroom based and is comprised of the major foundation courses and runs from 9:00 AM to approximately 3:00 PM Monday through Thursday.
 For the Spring Semester: classes are taught Monday through Thursday from 9:00 AM to approximately 3:00 PM.
 For the Summer Semester: classes are taught on Monday or Wednesday, for 6 week summer semester from 8:00 to approximately 4:00 and Clinical rotation begins 2 days per week for 8 hour shifts, for 10 week semester.

-The second year of the program: Fall semester include classes on Monday and Wednesday for 3 hours and clinical rotations 2 days a week for 8 hour shifts.
+The second year of the program: Fall and Spring semesters include classes on Monday and Wednesday for 3 hours and clinical rotations 2 days a week for 8 hour shifts.

 **Days and Times are subject to change

 General education courses must be taken during hours that do not conflict with the normal sequence of the Respiratory Care program.

 5. How much does the program cost?
 What about books, lab fees?

 At $104.48 per semester hour ($406.80 for out-of-state fees) the tuition for this 76 hour program is $7,940.00 (30,916.00 for out-of-state fees).
 (Tuition may increase subject to Florida legislative action) Approximately $800.00 additional is required for books, uniforms and supplies such as a stethoscope.

 6. Must I pass a board exam upon completion of this program?

 Yes!
 You are required to take and pass the national entry-level examination upon graduation from the program to be eligible for licensure.
 You also must within 3 years take the national Registry Examination subsequent to passing the entry-level examination.
 All examinations are computer-based.
 Procedures for application and taking the examinations will be explained during the program.

 7. Is a state license required to work in this occupation?